Peripli/service-manager/docs/dev/setup.md

 For MAC users both [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) and [Docker ToolBox](https://docs.docker.com/toolbox/toolbox_install_mac/) should work.

 For Windows users only [Docker ToolBox](https://docs.docker.com/toolbox/toolbox_install_windows/) works.
-The reason Docker Toolbox uses VirtualBox for virtualization and [Docker for Windows](https://docs.docker.com/docker-for-windows/install/#about-windows-containers) uses the native OS virtualization (Hyper-V).
+The reason is that Docker Toolbox uses VirtualBox for virtualization and [Docker for Windows](https://docs.docker.com/docker-for-windows/install/#about-windows-containers) uses the native OS virtualization (Hyper-V).
 Since PCF Dev requires VirtualBox and using VirtualBox on Windows requires disabling Hyper-V, it is currently not an option to use Docker for Windows.

 ### Setup VirtualBox